 Earth Lodge is located 6 kilometers from Antigua.
 You can take an Uber to get there or have the Lodge arrange transportation for you.
 I took an Uber and it cost me Q37 (US$5).

 It took at least 30 minutes due to traffic and narrow windy roads.
 Arranging transport through the Lodge will cost Q50 (US$7), which is what I did for my ride back to Antigua.
 In the end, I preferred getting there by Uber.

 Here’s the thing I didn’t like:

 Once the Uber drops you off, it’s quite a trek of 500 meters down a steep slope to the lodge.
-It’s a combination of stairs and no stairs, unpaved path, and paved path.
+It’s a combination of stairs and no stairs, an unpaved path, and a paved path.
 I have a bad knee so the walks down and back up were really hard.
 However, if I can make it, so can you.